cimug-org/cim-modeling-guide/docs/section5-cim-uml-modeling-rules-and-recommendations.md

 if using aggregation from the toolbox, the diamond may be on unexpected side of relationship, so always create first a simple association.

 Furthermore, to facilitate the correct dependency processing (see 2.2.2), draw an association from a class in the depending package (source end) towards a class in the dependent package (target end).
-For example, an association between a class in IEC61968 and a class within IEC61970 would be drawn from (the source end of) the class defined within IEC61968 towards (the target end of) the class within IEC61970.
-This since IEC61968 depends upon the IEC61970 package.
+For example, an association between a class in "Enterprise" (formerly the "IEC61968" package) and a class within "Grid" (formerly the "IEC61970" package) would be drawn from (the source end of) the class defined within "Enterprise" towards (the target end of) the class within "Grid".
+This since "Enterprise" depends upon the "Grid" package.

 There appears to be no clear manner to control the association end ordering (within the context of a class) in the Enterprise Architect tool so this is an unmanaged aspect of the UML model.
 In fact, UML does not specify association ends are owned by the class, they are by default owned by the association itself.